kmr5554/Tandem_PSC_Calculator/README.md

 This project is a collaborative effort between [kmr5554](https://github.com/kmr5554) and [himoon8805](https://github.com/himoon8805)

-### Modifications and Enhancements
+## Modifications and Enhancements

-Based on the original Mathematica script by Steve Byrnes, available at [Steve Byrnes's SQ Calculator](http://sjbyrnes.com/sq.pdf), my version of this notebook includes several modifications and enhancements, aiming to expand its functionality and improve user experience.
+Based on the original Mathematica script by Steve Byrnes, available at [Steve Byrnes's SQ Calculator](link-to-original-calculator), my version of this notebook includes several modifications and enhancements, aiming to expand its functionality and improve user experience.
 Key modifications include:

 - Streamlined data processing algorithms.
-- Enhanced visualization features using `matplotlib`.
+- Enhanced visualization features using matplotlib.
 - Extended calculations for lower irradiances and alternative light sources beyond the sun.

-### Original Project Acknowledgment
+## Original Project Acknowledgment

 I would like to acknowledge the original work from which this project is derived.
 The initial script and methodology were heavily inspired by Steve Byrnes's Mathematica script.
 The original notebook focused on the ASTM G173 AM1.5 spectrum, and much of the detailed explanations were sourced from Steve's document.
-For more information on the original work, please refer to [Steve Byrnes's SQ Calculator](http://sjbyrnes.com/sq.pdf).
+For more information on the original work, please refer to [Steve Byrnes's SQ Calculator](link-to-original-calculator).

+## Project Structure

+The project is organized as follows:

+- `TSC_Efficiency_Analysis.ipynb`: Contains all functions and the complete analysis process.
+- `main.py` and the `utils/` directory (`util.py` and `runs.py`): Consist of the core functionality and calculations.
+- `Calculator_Demo.ipynb`: Demonstrates how to run the program in a Colab local environment.

-### Local Setup
+## Local Setup

 To use this modified version of the Shockley-Queisser Limit Calculator, ensure you have Jupyter notebook installed.

 The project has been tested with the following library versions:

-* Numpy version: 1.24.3
+- Numpy version: 1.24.3
-* Scipy version: 1.10.1
+- Scipy version: 1.10.1
-* Matplotlib version: 3.7.1
+- Matplotlib version: 3.7.1
-* Pandas version: 2.1.3 (Optional)
+- Pandas version: 2.1.3 (Optional)

 You can install the required packages using: